Health board meets to wrap up 2017, begin 2018 - Nodaway News

 Patterson is interested in obtaining high density medical records shelving for the health center.
 Discussion was held on going to electronic filing.
 Patterson wants to organize the current paper records before diving into starting an electronic system.
 Some information is already entered into a Missouri state electronic system.

 The board and Patterson have been exploring the LAGERS retirement option for health center employees for the past year.
-Discussion was held, with the three board members present tabling the decision until the next December meeting and wanting all five board members to vote on the decision.
+Discussion was held, with the three board members present tabling the decision until the next December meeting when all five board members could vote.

-Filing times and dates for the one board position open in the Tuesday, April 3, 2018, election are: 8 am to 4:30 pm, Tuesday, December 12 and continuing Monday through Friday, excluding holidays, until 5 pm, Tuesday, January 16, 2018, at the health center, 2416 South Main Street, Maryville.
+Filing is open for the one board position open in the Tuesday, April 3, 2018, election.
+Candidates may file at the health center, 2416 South Main Street, Maryville, from 8 am to 4:30 pm, Monday through Friday, excluding holidays.
+Filing ends at 5 pm, Tuesday, January 16, 2018.

 Although six flu cases have been reported to the Nodaway County Health Center, the Missouri Department of Health and Senior Services reported that as of November 25, there had been 1,545 cases reported in the state.
 In 2016, at the same time, only 379 cases had been reported.
 Kinman commented that nursing homes were being hit and several had quarantined patients.